 Not only does SF damage the environment, it has been implicated in human fatalities, even though the victims followed all safety precautions.
 The Center for Disease Control reported that a Virginia couple died within seven days of having their home tented and fumigated.
 According to the CDC, the exterminators "failed to measure the air concentration of SF inside the home."

 Alternatives to Termite Tenting

 Researchers and healthcare providers encourage using less toxic and harmful pesticides to eradicate termites.
 According to the University of Kentucky Entomology Department, there are two other options to tent treatment for termites: baiting and liquid soil application.

 The termite baiting process is complicated and, as with other termite treatments, should be handled by professionals only.
 Basically, the process involves placing paper or cardboard treated with a slow-acting poison.
 Termites are attracted to the bait, eat it, and eventually die.

 Termiticides applied to the soil around the infested property create a lasting poisonous barrier that prevents termites in the ground from entering a building.
 Termites already in the structure die when they cannot return to the soil.
 Premise® (imidacloprid -- implicated in the death of honeybees around the world), Termidor® (fipronil), and Phantom® (chlorfenapyr), are non-repellent and kill termites tunneling into the treatment zone.

 If Tenting Is Your Only Option

 While there are several options available to eradicate termites, tenting is often recommended when there is widespread infestation.
-If tenting is your only option, be sure to work with a licensed, reliable pest control expert experienced in termite tenting.
+If tenting is your only option, be sure to find pest control near you experienced in termite tenting.
 Follow his or her instructions and safety precautions carefully.
 Do not return to the property for any reason until a professional has tested the air to be certain that the sulfuryl fluoride concentration has returned to a safe level.